Rainbow Beach, Queensland: Economy

 The town's economy is now dominated by tourism, featuring quiet and idyllic holidays, fishing and retirement getaway.
 The town caters to beach-orientated holiday-makers with hotels, motels, and caravan parks.
-The town promotes itself as the "Gateway to Fraser Island" as vehicular ferries for Fraser Island depart from Inskip Point, north of town.
+The town promotes itself as the "Gateway to Fraser Island" as vehicular ferries for K'gari (Fraser Island) depart from Inskip Point, north of town.
 Double Island Point, a popular destination amongst 4WD enthusiasts, is located east of town.
 It is also promoted as an eco-tourism destination.

-Although it has a permanent population of about 1,000, about 70,000 visitors come to the town each year.
+Although it has a permanent population of about 1,000, about 70,000 visitors go to the town each year.